 Aloha!
-When you think of Maui, you probably picture turquoise waters, colorful fish, and lush green mountains.
-While our island paradise is famous for its incredible snorkeling and the chance to swim alongside sea turtles and vibrant coral reefs, another fascinating group of residents might encounter soaring above or nesting along our shores.
+When you think of Maui, you probably picture clear waters, colorful fish, and lush green mountains.
+Our island paradise is known for great snorkeling and the chance to swim with sea turtles and colorful coral reefs.
+But you might also see another amazing group of residents flying above or nesting along the shore.
 We’re talking about booby birds—a fun name for some of Hawaii’s most amazing seabirds!

 These aren’t your everyday pigeons, folks.
 Boobies are sleek, agile seabirds with a knack for dramatic dives and distinctive appearances.
 Spotting one during your Maui vacation is a real treat, adding another layer of wonder to your island experience.
 While the name might sound a little silly, these birds are anything but!
 They are skilled hunters and captivating to watch.

 While you may not see all the booby bird species found worldwide in Maui, we do have some special visitors.
-These birds either call our islands home or stop by during their ocean travels.
+These birds either call our islands home or stop by during their time at sea.
 Let’s take a closer look at the booby birds you might encounter during your Maui adventures.

 What Are Booby Birds?

 Booby birds, known as ʻā in Hawaiian, are large seabirds with long wings, sharp beaks, and webbed feet.
-They belong to a group called Sula, and there are several types found across the Hawaiian Islands.
+They belong to the family Sulidae, which includes several species that thrive across the Hawaiian Islands.

-These birds are expert hunters.
-They fly high above the ocean, then dive straight down like arrows to catch fish and squid.
+Booby sula are expert hunters.
+They fly high above the ocean, then dive straight down like arrows to catch flying fish and squid.
 Watching them dive is a real treat—it’s fast, powerful, and super cool to see!

 In Maui, you can find four main types of booby birds: